KiiPlatform/ebisu/tio/README.md

 If you choose to pass same pointer of the function, Please also check [Asynchronous task management](#asynchronous_task_management) section as well.

 For both MQTT and HTTP, using them over secure connection is highly recommended.
 Our cloud supports non-secure connection for now.
-However, we may terminate supports of unsecure connections in the future.
+However, we may terminate supports of insecure connections in the future.

 ### Action callback

-Action callback is called when the IoT device receives remote controll command.
+Action callback is called when the IoT device receives remote control command.
-You can implement IoT device specific controll in thie callback such as turn on/ off devices or changes level of actuators, etc.
+You can implement IoT device specific control in the callback such as turn on/ off devices or changes level of actuators, etc.

 Action callback signature: